rdkcentral/rdkservices/Timer/doc/TimerPlugin.md

 <a name="method.getTimers"></a>
 ## *getTimers <sup>method</sup>*

 Gets the status of all timers.
+### Events
+ No Events.

 ### Parameters